 Initially found in Central America, lima beans are now grown worldwide.
-They can either be grown as the bush variety or the vine variety.
+They can either be produced as the bush variety or the vine variety.
 On average, the bush variety is the one that yields tiny seeds.
 These legumes are often referred to as sieve or baby lima.
 Sometimes, they are also called butter beans.
-The vine variety of this plant produces large seeds that get categorized as lima beans.
+This plant’s vine variety produces large seeds categorized as lima beans.
 These delicious beans are low in calories but rich in healthy complex carbohydrates.
-In cans or dried bulk containers, Lima beans can be picked up at most local grocery stores.
+Lima beans can be picked up at most local grocery stores in cans or dried bulk containers.

 Great Source of Fiber